digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 ?
 Following kubectl context will be used during execution: `azure-aks-test-cluster`?
 » Yes
 ?
 Select the Kubernetes setup where the Digital.ai Devops Platform will be installed, updated or cleaned:
-» AzureAKS [Azure AKS]
+»⚠️ AzureAKS [Azure AKS]
 ?
 Do you want to use an custom Kubernetes namespace (current default is 'digitalai'):
 »⚠️ Yes
 ?
 Enter the name of the Kubernetes namespace where the Digital.ai DevOps Platform will be installed, updated or cleaned:
-»⚠️ my-namespace
+»⚠️ digitalai-yourname
 ?
 Product server you want to perform upgrade for:
 » dai-release [Digital.ai Release]
 ?
 Select the type of upgrade you want: